Hospital ship: Early examples

 Tangier circa 1670.
 Hospital ships were used during the evacuation of the port in the 1680s.

 Hospital ships possibly existed in ancient times.
 The Athenian Navy had a ship named Therapia, and the Roman Navy had a ship named Aesculapius, their names indicating that they may have been hospital ships.
+During the Renaissance, the Spanish employed an immense carrack, the capitana or flagship of the squad of Málaga, as a hospital ship during the 1535 conquest of Tunis.

 The earliest British hospital ship may have been the vessel Goodwill, which accompanied a Royal Navy squadron in the Mediterranean in 1608 and was used to house the sick sent aboard from other ships.
 However this experiment in medical care was short-lived, with Goodwill assigned to other tasks within a year and her complement of convalescents simply left behind at the nearest port.
 It was not until the mid-seventeenth century that any Royal Navy vessels were formally designated as hospital ships, and then only two throughout the fleet.
 These were either hired merchant ships or elderly sixth rates, with the internal bulkheads removed to create more room, and additional ports cut through the deck and hull to increase internal ventilation.

 In addition to their sailing crew, these seventeenth century hospital ships were staffed by a surgeon and four surgeon's mates.
 The standard issue of medical supplies was bandages, soap, needles and bedpans.
 Patients were offered a bed or rug to rest upon, and given a clean pair of sheets.
 These early hospital ships were for the care of the sick rather than the wounded, with patients quartered according to their symptoms and infectious cases quarantined from the general population behind a sheet of canvas.
 The quality of food was very poor.
-In the 1690s, the surgeon aboard Siam complained that the meat was in an advanced state of putrefaction, the biscuits were weevil-ridden and bitter, and the bread was so hard that it stripped the skin off patients’ mouths.
+In the 1690s, the surgeon aboard Siam complained that the meat was in an advanced state of putrefaction, the biscuits were weevil-ridden and bitter, and the bread was so hard that it stripped the skin off patients' mouths.